-If anyone were to be curious about the Answer to the Ultimate Question of Life, the Universe, and Everything, well, they should read The Hitchhiker’s Guide to the Galaxy (but if the sense of humor is not quite appreciated, the risk of being disappointed is very high).
+If anyone were to be curious about the Answer to the Ultimate Question of Life, the Universe, and Everything, well, they should read The Hitchhiker’s Guide to the Galaxy.
+However, if they don’t have a good sense of humor, the risk of disappointment is very high.

 Among flower pots that become whales, intergalactic highways, and strange geographers obsessed with fjords, the novel ferociously attacks every human attempt at greatness.
 It’s a mix of Star Wars, Neil Gaiman’s novels, and the best of Terry Pratchett, with a surplus of wit.
 Reading it means discovering unforgettable details and characters that are a tonic for low spirits.